Kamal bemoans people’s ‘forgetfulness’; says he is working on a manifesto that will stand the test of time

 In an oblique reference to the entry of Rajinikanth into politics and the likely straining of the relationship between them as and when he [Mr. Haasan] starts his own party, he said progress could not be delayed by factors like competition and envy.

 “I am not talking about my own progress.
-If we are content with what he have, we would not have evolved into walking monkeys, invented wheels and created the aeroplane by taking inspiration from birds,” he said.
+If we are content with what he has, we would not have evolved into walking monkeys, invented wheels and created the airplane by taking inspiration from birds,” he said.